AlphaRalph/IoTSensorBase/docs/OVERVIEW.md

 ## CloudServices
 First of all make sure that you have chosen the right region.
 In our case it is eu-central.<br />
-![IoT SensorBase][PlugIn5]
+![IoT SensorBase][PlugIn5]<br />

 ### Create a thing
 We start the process by creating a new Thing.
 Go to IOT Core.
 Click on "Manage" and then on "Things".
 To start the creation click on "Create a new Thing".
-For the IOTSensorBase we create a "SingleThing".<br />
+For the IOTSensorBase we create a "Single Thing".<br />

 ![IoT SensorBase][CreateNewThing1]<br />

-Type in a name of the "Thing" and click on "next".
+Type in a name of the "Thing" and click on "Next".
 We don't need to set up the additional settings and don't need an device shadow. <br />

 ![IoT SensorBase][CreateNewThing2]<br />

 To get the right certificates please click "Auto-generate a new certificte (recommended)".<br />
 Then create a new policy like the following sample and attach it to the "Thing".
 This policy allows each device to do everything.
 If you want restrictions, specify this in the policy.

-![IoT SensorBase][policy1]
+![IoT SensorBase][policy1]<br />

 Then click on "create thing".<br />
-IMPORTANT: <br /> A window will appear instructing you to download the certificates.
+A window will appear instructing you to download the certificates.
 Download all the certificates according to the image and click on "Done".
 The "Thing" is sucessfully created!

 ![IoT SensorBase][Zertifikate]